tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/reference-time-series-expression-syntax.md

 ### Supported literals

   > [!NOTE]
-  > The literals below are used to form expressions, see the [Supported data types](https://docs.microsoft.com/azure/time-series-insights/concepts-supported-data-types) article for the full list of data types, and review the [JSON flattening and escaping rules](https://docs.microsoft.com/azure/time-series-insights/concepts-json-flattening-escaping-rules) to understand how your events will be flattened and stored.
+  > The literals below are used to form expressions, see the [Supported data types](https://docs.microsoft.com/azure/time-series-insights/concepts-supported-data-types) article for the full list of data types.

 | Primitive type | Literals |
 |--|--|